replane-dev/replane-javascript/README.md

 ## Quick start

-> **Important:** Each API key is tied to a specific project.
-The client can only access configs from the project that the API key belongs to.
-If you need configs from multiple projects, create separate API keys and initialize separate clients—one per project.
+> **Important:** Each SDK key is tied to a specific project.
+The client can only access configs from the project that the SDK key belongs to.
+If you need configs from multiple projects, create separate SDK keys and initialize separate clients—one per project.

 ```ts
 import { createReplaneClient } from "replane-sdk";